kakuke1594/Algorithm-Challenges/README.md

 > This challenge from TFC events
+# HOW TO RUN THIS PROGRAM
+python3 double_letter.py
+1. Input number of test cases
+2. Input value of each test case

 # HOW TO PLAY
 Read the problem statement and submit your solutions in one of these programming language: You can use these programing languages: Bash, C (GCC), C# (Mono), C++17 (G++), Clojure, D (GDC), Dart, F# (Mono), Go 1.11.6, Groovy, Haskell (GHC), Java 11 (OpenJDK), JavaScript (Node.js), JavaScript (Node.js), Julia, Kotlin, Lisp (SBCL), Lua, OCaml, Objective-C (GNU), Octave, PHP, Pascal (FPC), Perl, PyPy 3, Python 3.7, R, Ruby,Rust, Scala,Swift, TypeScript (Node.js), Visual Basic (Mono)